 - Search Engine Optimization (SEO) — SEO refers to the practice of optimizing content to improve rankings in major search engines.
 By following established SEO practices with all digital content, organizations can better reach prospective customers through major search engines.

 - Social Media Marketing (SMM) — SMM is the practice of utilizing social media networks to reach customers and communicate corporate messaging.
-Businesses that leverage SMM tactics effectively can reach customers directly through their preferred social channel.
+Businesses that leverage Social Media Marketing tactics effectively can reach customers directly through their preferred social channel.

 - Digital Advertising — Digital advertising refers to the placement of company ads in various online locations, including search engines and social media networks.
 Paid placement in search results and pop-up ads are examples of digital advertising.